lockerpm/secrets-sdk-dotnet/README.md

 ---

-The Locker Secret Python SDK provides convenient access to the Locker Secret API from applications written in the Python language.
+The Locker Secret .Net SDK provides convenient access to the Locker Secret API from applications written in the C# language.
 It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the Locker Secret API.

 ## The Developer - CyStack

-The Locker Secret Python SDK is developed by CyStack, one of the leading cybersecurity companies in Vietnam.
+The Locker Secret .NET SDK is developed by CyStack, one of the leading cybersecurity companies in Vietnam.
 CyStack is a member of Vietnam Information Security Association (VNISA) and Vietnam Association of CyberSecurity Product Development.
 CyStack is a partner providing security solutions and services for many large domestic and international enterprises.